Oppression Olympics: Criticism

-Academic Ange-Marie Hancock has criticized the energy spent upon the Oppression Olympics within progressive circles as being an impediment to wider collective action in furthering social change.
-She opines that "Thanks to the Oppression Olympics and the political complexity facing the twenty-first century, standing in solidarity for wide social transformation is increasingly difficult to begin and challenging to pursue."
+In Solidarity Politics for Millennials: A Guide to Ending the Oppression Olympics (2011), Ange-Marie Hancock suggests that the motivation for the Oppression Olympics is the desire to "one-up" other victims.
+She argues that the energy spent within progressive circles on the Oppression Olympics has impeded collective action in furthering social change.
+She writes: "Thanks to the Oppression Olympics and the political complexity facing the twenty-first century, standing in solidarity for wide social transformation is increasingly difficult to begin and challenging to pursue."